Wickstrom/TimeSeriesXAI/README.md

 # Uncertainty and interpretablity in classification of clinical time series

-Code used in the article "Uncertainty-Aware Deep Ensembles for Reliable and Explainable Predictions of Clinical Time Series" (https://arxiv.org/abs/2010.11310).
+Code used in the article "Uncertainty-Aware Deep Ensembles for Reliable and Explainable Predictions of Clinical Time Series" (ArXiv: https://arxiv.org/abs/2010.11310, JBHI: https://ieeexplore.ieee.org/abstract/document/9284514).

 ## Experiments on synthetic data